 When you work in dentistry, nursing, veterinary medicine, or another healthcare industry, you know firsthand how hard it can be to find quality clothing that protects your regular clothing and skin from dirt or contamination.
 In the lab, you may come into contact with a broad spectrum of chemicals and hazardous materials.
-Medical lab coats are designed for the very purpose of minimizing your exposure while providing a reasonable amount of coverage.
+Medical and pharmacy lab coats are designed for the very purpose of minimizing your exposure while providing a reasonable amount of coverage.
 With such a wide variety of lab coat styles to choose from, though, how do you decide which coat is best for you and your work?
 We dive headfirst into the distinctive styles of lab coats so that you can frame your search to find a coat that is right for you and your unique expectations.
 Keep reading to learn more.

 Overview of Lab Coat Styles